nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User gives the command to add a student's emergency contact number to a student's profile in the AddressBook.
+1. User gives the command to add a student's emergency contact number to a student's profile in the StudentManagerPro.
-2. System validates the input.
+2. System validates the input's format.
-3. System validates the input's format.
+3. System validates the input.
 4. System adds the emergency contact number to the student profile in the system.
 5. System confirms the success by displaying a success message.
     Use case ends.

 **Extensions**

 * 2a.
-User leaves the emergency contact number field empty.
+User enters invalid characters.
     * 2a1.
-System displays an error message to ask for a valid emergency contact number.
+System displays an error message to ask for a valid emergency contact number command format, with no special characters.
       Use case ends.

 * 3a.
-User enters invalid characters.
+User leaves the emergency contact number field empty.
     * 3a1.
-System displays an error message to ask for a valid emergency contact number command.
+System displays an error message to ask for a valid emergency contact number.
       Use case ends.

-**System: AddressBook**
+**System: StudentManagerPro**
-**Use case: UC10 Group Students Into Their Classes** **Actor: User**
+**Use case: UC9 Group Students Into Their Classes** **Actor: User**
 **Preconditions:**
 * User is logged in.
 * Student profile has been created through the <u>addition of the student name(UC01).</u>
-* Student profile has been updated with <u>additional details from UC02 to UC09.</u>
+* Student profile has been updated with <u>additional details from UC02 to UC08.</u>
 **Guarantees:**
 * If successful, the student's class is added to the student profile.
 * If an invalid data is entered, a corresponding error message is displayed.

 **MSS**

-1. User gives the command to add a student's class to a student's profile in the AddressBook.
+1. User gives the command to add a student's class to a student's profile in the StudentManagerPro.
-2. System validates the input.
+2. System validates the input's format.
-3. System validates the input's format.
+3. System validates the input.
 4. System adds the class to the student profile in the system.
 5. System confirms the success by displaying a success message.
     Use case ends.

 **Extensions**

 * 2a.
-User leaves the class field empty.
+User enters invalid characters.
     * 2a1.
-System displays an error message to ask for a valid class.
+System displays an error message to ask for a valid class command format, with no special characters.
       Use case ends.

 * 3a.
-User enters invalid characters.
+User leaves the class field empty.
     * 3a1.
-System displays an error message to ask for a valid class command.
+System displays an error message to ask for a valid class.
       Use case ends.

-**System: AddressBook**
+**System: StudentManagerPro**
 **Use case: UC11 Remove Student from the System** **Actor: User**
 **Preconditions:**